teklitgereziher/DesignPatternsInJava/DesignPatterns-2025/README.md

 - you want to provide a class library of products, and you want to reveal just their interfaces, not their implementations.

+### Singleton

+In a singleton pattern, a class only has one instance, and provide a global point of access to it.
+The class itself responsible for keeping track of its sole instance.
+The class can ensure that no other instance can be created (by intercepting requests to create new objects), and it can provide a way to access the instance.
+This is the Singleton pattern.

 ## Structural Patterns

 ## Behavioral Patterns